-The Chernobyl disaster single-handedly crushes any other nuclear catastrophe since the day Ernest Rutherford worked out how to successfully split an atom and irreversibly changed the face of widespread massacring forever.
-On the 26th of April, 1984, a meltdown at the Chernobyl Nuclear Power Plant released a massive amount of radiation thousands of feet into the air.
-As a result, the area around Chernobyl was evacuated, forcing people living within the 30 km exclusion zone to pack up and leave.
+The Chernobyl disaster was the worst nuclear catastrophes ever.
+On April 26, 1986, a meltdown at the Chernobyl Nuclear Power Plant in what is now Ukraine released a massive amount of radiation thousands of feet into the air.
+As a result, the area around Chernobyl was evacuated, forcing the displacement of anyone living within a 30 kilometers of the power plant.
+That abandoned area is called the Exclusion Zone.

-Photographer Jake Baggaley visited Obihodi, the only village in exclusion zone where people still live, to document the remaining residents' lifestyle and increase his risk of getting cancer tenfold.
-I caught up with Jake to ask him about his time in Chernobyl.
+Photographer Jake Baggaley visited Obihodi, the only village in the exclusion zone where children still live, to document the remaining residents' lifestyle.

 VICE: Hey Jake.
 Why did you end up visiting Chernobyl?